Telecommunication-Telemedia-Assessment/bitstream_based_models/README.md

 ### Open Dataset
 An [open dataset](https://github.com/itu-p1203/open-dataset) was created for the ITU-T P.1203 model, which contains training and validation databases from the standardization procedure.
 The database is described in [(Robitza et al., ACM MMSys 2018)](https://www.researchgate.net/publication/325780595_HTTP_adaptive_streaming_QoE_estimation_with_ITU-T_rec_P_1203_open_databases_and_software) together with the open-source model implementation.

-### Technical Report

-We have compiled a [technical report](https://telecommunication-telemedia-assessment.github.io/bitstream_based_models/documents/tech-report-bitstream-models.pdf) detailing the model performance of the P.1203 series and P.1204.3 models on open datasets.

 ### Codec Extensions
 Moreover, to include the complementary video codecs H.265/MPEG-H HEVC and VP9, we developed a [codec extension](https://github.com/Telecommunication-Telemedia-Assessment/itu-p1203-codecextension) for the Mode 0 part of P.1203.